VTrans/vtp3-roadmap/esri-discuss.md

 - Analytics within ODP or AGO?
   - "Interesting... don't know"
   - Geocortex has detailed analytics including geographic
+- We have pre-set boundaries - a spatial query would be very helpfuls
+  - Ex: Regional dataset filter (county, district, etc)

 #Feedback @ VTrans
 ###French:
 - "Overwhelmingly positive feedback from Open Data team and others @ Esri"